 The project space is an intimate venue for artistic and curatorial experimentation, with approximately 325 square feet devoted to exhibitions and events.
 Ceilings are 14 feet high, and the gallery is wheelchair accessible.
 A full-height pocket door allows for division of the space into two distinct areas, one of which is suitable for projection-based works and film screenings.
 There is the option of using additional space in and around Artscape Youngplace if the exhibition requires it; budgets and schedules would be adjusted accordingly.
 Click for a PDF of the floor plan

 Please send the following materials to submissions (at) critical distance (dot) ca in support of your submission.
 (At this time we are able to accept digital submissions only.)

-— Curatorial proposal including exhibition concept, description, and estimated budget
+— Curatorial proposal including title, short description (500 words max), and estimated budget

 — Exhibition checklist with artwork/object images and information (artist/maker, title, date, media, dimensions)

 — Sketches, plans, or diagrams relating to our floor plan

 — Curator’s resume or CV and contact information